SinghKarminder/Energy-Efficient-Edge-Cloud-IoT-Architecture-for-Automated-Hive-Monitoring-of-Pollinator-Species/README.md

 ## License

-This repository is released for academic and research use.
-Please cite appropriately if you use any part of this work.
+This repository is released for academic and research use as part of a collaborative effort between the IIT Ropar Technology and Innovation Foundation (iHub–AWaDH) and the authors of this work.
+All code, models, and associated resources are provided solely for non-commercial research purposes.

+Users are requested to cite this work appropriately if any component of the repository is used, adapted, or referenced in academic publications or derivative research.